petyosi/react-virtuoso/site/docs/scroll-handling.md

 slug: /scroll-handling/
 ---

-Loading and rendering complext content while scrolling affects the scrolling performance.
+Loading and rendering complex content while scrolling affects the scrolling performance.

 To address that, the Virtuoso component exposes a `scrollingStateChange` event property which gets called when the user starts / stops scrolling.
 The callback receives true when the user starts scrolling and false shortly after the last scroll event.